Ensono/amido.github.io/docs/developer/java/patterns/java_swagger_annotations.md

 **Overriding the custom annotations:**

-We can override the custom annotation entries by placing swagger annotation before the custom annotation.
+We can override our new custom annotation entries by placing the annotation **before the new custom annotation**.
-In the below example, @ApiResponse entry will override the 200 response code in @ReadAPIResponses custom annotation.
+In the below example, @ApiResponse entry will **override** the 200 response code in @ReadAPIResponses custom annotation as the @ApiResponse comes **before**
-We just have to make that the annotations are placed in the right order when we specifically want to override anything in the custom annotation.
+@ReadAPIResponses.
+We just have to make that the annotations are placed in the right order.

 ```java
 public interface QueryMenuController {